-Prepares the children for First Reconciliation and First Eucharist
+- Prepares the children for Holy Sacraments: Baptism, First Reconciliation and First Holy Communion.

-Teaches students about the liturgical year and the lives
+- Teaches students about the liturgical year and the lives of the saints.

-The religion curriculum of Saint Andrew School The religion curriculum follows the Religion Standards for elementary schools of the Archdiocese of Los Angeles.
+Religion curriculum of St. Andrew Catholic School follows the Religion Standards for elementary schools of the Archdiocese of Los Angeles.